Hydrogeologist

 - manage projects and contractors

-- work within health and safety guidelines.
+- adhere to health and safety guidelines.

-- siting new wells
+- determine suitable locations for new wells

-- testing water quality
+- test water quality

-- protecting water supplies from pollution
+- protect water supplies from pollution

-- de-contaminating wells.
+- decontaminate wells.

 Salary

-- Starting salaries for hydrogeologists with a relevant Masters degree can be up to £25,000 per year.
+- Starting salaries for hydrogeologists with a relevant Masters degree typically range from £30,000 to £35,000 per year.

 Additional benefits may include a company car, medical insurance and a pension scheme.